indietyp/hawthorne/docs/getting-started.md

 # Getting Started with Hawthorne

+!> The following instructions and documentation requires a certain extent of knowledge in the English language as well as with (any) Linux OS.
+Do not attempt to install Hawthorne if you are a beginner, we are not going to learn you how to read.

 ## Prerequisites
+Make sure you have the following items installed and configured on your Linux server, before you proceed with the installation.

+!> If running MariaDB it is important that you use version 10.2.2 or later, otherwise the installation will fail.

 * Web Server (_nginx recommended_)
 * MySQL 5.7+ or MariaDB 10.2.2+ instance (either _local_ or _remote_)

+## Current known system limitations
+* Hawthorne is unable to run on a subpath like `www.example.com/ht/`.
+It needs to have it’s own _(sub-)domain_ like `www.ht.example.com`

 ## Installation
 Due to the architecture of hawthorne there are multiple components installed, to make the installation easier an installation script was created.
 To start the installation just execute the following command on your server: